 Archaeology Branch Confirms Doubleview's Favorable Interim Archaeological Impact Assessment

-Vancouver, September 25, 2023 - Doubleview Gold Corp.
-(TSXV: DBG) (OTCQB: DBLVF) (FSE: 1D4) (the "Company or "Doubleview") is pleased to announce the Archaeology Branch of the Ministry of Forests confirms the findings in the interim Archaeological Impact Assessment ("the Assessment") prepared by Taiga Heritage Consulting Ltd., under permit 2022-0470 and determined no additional archaeological work is required on the permitted work area of the Hat Polymetallic Project located northwest British Columbia, Canada.
+Vancouver, BC, Sept 25, 2023 - (ACN Newswire) - Doubleview Gold Corp (TSXV: DBG) (OTCQB: DBLVF) (FSE: 1D4) (the "Company or "Doubleview") is pleased to announce the Archaeology Branch of the Ministry of Forests confirms the findings in the interim Archaeological Impact Assessment ("the Assessment") prepared by Taiga Heritage Consulting Ltd., under permit 2022-0470 and determined no additional archaeological work is required on the permitted work area of the Hat Polymetallic Project located northwest British Columbia, Canada.

 The Interim Archaeological Impact Assessment conducted under HCA (Heritage Conservation Act) Permit 22-0470 and prepared by Taiga Heritage Consulting Ltd. is concluded and no additional archaeological work is required within the proposed development areas and existing boundaries of the Hat Permit.